Bikeman868/Urchin/readme.md

    1. Install the NuGet package for `Urchin.Client`.
    2. In your IoC register a mapping to the `ConfigurationStore` class from the `IConfigurationStore` interface as a singleton.
-Note that if you integrate the Ioc.Modules package into application you can skip this step.
+Note that if you integrate the `Ioc.Modules` NuGet package into application you can skip this step.
    3. Create a configuration file in JSON format.
 Structure the JSON however you want including different data types, arrays and objects within objects.
    4. Construct an instance of `Urchin.Client.Sources.FileSource` and initialize